Konstantin8105/Matrix-Multiply-Part1/README.md

 For future algorithm optimization, we have to refactoring the code for avoid mistake and minimaze the time for benchmark research.

-Firstly, we create a simple(slow) check function for compare results all new algorithm.
+Firstly, we create a simple(slow) check function for compare results all new algorithms.
 ```golang
 // isSame - function for check algorithm of matrix multiplication
 // compare result with simple and slow classic algortithm